I have a Bachelor’s Degree in Speech Pathology or Communicative Disorders

 Admission to classified graduate status is on a competitive basis.
-The minimum requirements for admission are as follows: an undergraduate degree (or its equivalent) in Speech Pathology and Audiology or Communicative Disorders,a GPA of no less than 2.75 overall, a GPA of 3.00 in the major (SPHP prefix courses), and test scores (see GRE information below).
+The minimum requirements for admission are as follows: An undergraduate degree in Speech Pathology and Audiology or Communicative Disorders (or completion of a bachelor’s degree in another field AND the coursework equivalent of an undergraduate degree in Speech Pathology and Audiology or Communication Disorders), a GPA of no less than 2.75 overall, a GPA of 3.00 in the major (SPHP/CD prefix courses), and test scores (see GRE information below).
 Our departmental deadlines correspond with University deadlines and can be found on the Graduate Studies website at: http://www.csus.edu/gradstudies/

 Students that meet the minimum qualifications for the program are ranked for graduate admission based on: